hyperledger/fabric/docs/source/fabric_model.rst

 ---------

-Chaincode is software defining an asset or assets, and the transaction instructions for modifying the asset(s).
-In other words, it's the business logic.
-Chaincode enforces the rules for reading or altering key value pairs or other state database information.
+Chaincode is software defining an asset or assets, and the transaction instructions for modifying the asset(s); in other words, it's the business logic.
+Chaincode enforces the rules for reading or altering key-value pairs or other state database information.
 Chaincode functions execute against the ledger's current state database and are initiated through a transaction proposal.
-Chaincode execution results in a set of key value writes (write set) that can be submitted to the network and applied to the ledger on all peers.
+Chaincode execution results in a set of key-value writes (write set) that can be submitted to the network and applied to the ledger on all peers.

 .. _Ledger-Features: